 Splynx High Availability setup

-Splynx High Availability setup allows you to use Splynx in Virtual Machine on a group of physical servers.
+Splynx High Availability setup allows you to use Splynx on a Virtual Machine in a group of physical servers.
 We will call this group of servers - ‘cluster’ and every server we will call - ‘node’

-We use Proxmox Virtual Environment with Ceph in this tutorial.
+We used Proxmox Virtual Environment with Ceph as examples in this tutorial.

 - at least three servers